danielkiesshau/origin-mobile-take-home-assignment/originTransactions/README.md

 Communication with external APIs
 ## libs
 Architectural layer to interface communication with common libraries used in the app.
 Adopting this approach we can change core libraries as needed
+## dtos
+Responsible to transform data received from APIs to application's entities
+## contexts
+I decided to use the context api due to the simplicity of the project's requirements
+## pages -> components
+UI Components
+### Final Observations
+The `AuthService` is a mock to simulate a backend authentication, it is not production code, and not a valid approach for real projects